New Cremation Units for Mount Pleasant Cemetery - London

 Why This Matters

 Live near Riverside Drive in London?
-This crematorium operates in your neighbourhood.
-The new units would emit pollutants including mercury, lead, and dioxins.
-If you have concerns about local air quality, this is your chance to weigh in.
+This crematorium is in your neighbourhood.
+The new units would release pollutants like mercury, lead, and particulate matter into the air.
+If you're concerned about local air quality, this is your chance to weigh in.

 What Could Change